 Let’s take a short break here to clear something up.
 There are 2 ways to approach replicating an analog device in the digital world:

-- Modelling (simulation) - modelling is when you replicate the behaviour of the device without concern for how individual components work, only the result of sections of components, or the whole result.
+- Emulation - Emulation is when you replicate the behaviour of the device without concern for how individual components work, only the result of sections of components, or the whole result.

-- Emulation - emulation is attempting to simulate each component’s input and output, then assemble these similar to how the analog device is emulated.
+- Modeling (simulation) - Modeling is attempting to simulate each component’s input and output, then assemble these similar to how the analog device is emulated.

 Mixbus 32c, despite some of the marketing claims otherwise, is a Digital Model of the 32c channel strip.
 The designers of Mixbus 32c’s channel had the goal of creating the original 32c console’s designer’s intentions when designing the EQ.
 Each component in the original was not simulated and combined to create a whole… that is extremely computationally expensive and impractical.